hookdeck/omnitext/README.md

 - `VONAGE_API_KEY` and `VONAGE_API_SECRET`: You'll see these credentials at the very top of the Vonage API dashboard home page.
   `POSTMARK_SERVER_API_TOKEN`: From the Postmark dashboard, select your Postmark server and then select **API Tokens**.
 The token is in the **Server API** section.

-Run the `sync.mjs` script to create two connections in Hookdeck to manage the omnichannel and omnidirectional communication between SMS via Vonage and email via Postmark:
+Run the `push.mjs` script to create two connections in Hookdeck to manage the omnichannel and omnidirectional communication between SMS via Vonage and email via Postmark:

 ```
-node sync.mjs
+node push.mjs
 ```

 The output will be similar to the following: